Applying by email: Samples for your successful job application

 Professional attachments

 Once you have written a concise, professional message, make sure your attachments will make an equally good impression.
-The best format to email your cover letter (if applicable – see below), resume and any other documents is PDF.
+PDF is the best format to email your resume and any other documents requested in the job posting.
 Converting your documents to PDFs ensures that all formatting will appear correctly even if your recipient has a different type of computer or software than you.
-Make sure you give your files names like “CV_MSmith” – this not only looks more professional but makes them easy to identify even if they get forwarded to other employees within the company.

 Always proofread!